LimnoTech/Python-Data-Analysis-Course/README.md

 ### Python on my computer (15 minutes)
 - Why do I need Anaconda?
 - Where is everything saved?
+- How do I run a script?
+- What is the shell?
 - Do I have Anaconda installed propoerly?
 (Please do this before you come!)

 ### Get running with Python (45 minutes)